vmware-tanzu/community-edition/docs/site/content/docs/assets/vsphere-clusters.md

      * The control plane IP is a virtual IP that fronts the Kubernetes API server.
 You **must** set an IP that is routable and won't be taken by another system (e.g. DHCP).
    * Disable **Enable Identity Management Settings**.
 You can disable identity management for proof-of-concept/development deployments, but it is strongly recommended to implement identity management in production deployments.
+For more information about enabling Identity Management, see [Identity Management ](vsphere-install-mgmt/#step-7-identity-management).

 1. Validate the management cluster started successfully.